 - Due: The calendar date and time you need the assignee to be finishing working on this Task.

 - PCT: This field refers to the percent complete-ness of the Task.
-This needs to be selected manually, and is not affected by time tracked compared to time estimated to complete the Task.
+This field needs to be selected and updated manually, it is not affected by time tracked to the Task.

 - Estimated: The amount of time you think it should task someone to complete this Task.